 Besides being super trendy in the health & wellness world right now, it’s also said to have amazing skin benefits, anti-aging properties, and be a potent immune booster!
 Food Matters shares more about the benefits of acai here.

-First, acai berries have no sugar.
+If you make acai bowl recipes with not much added into them, they are naturally low in calories!
+Acai berries have no sugar.
 This is quite unusual for fruit and contributes to the reason acai berries tend to be bitter.
 They taste like a cross between blackberries or raspberries and very, very dark chocolate.
-Therefore, they have an earthy aftertaste.
 The bitterness and earthiness are things that most people don’t particularly love, hence the reasons these berries are typically not eaten raw and are mixed in with sweeter fruits.
+That is why we blend up the acai with some fruits and perhaps add some homemade granola on top.

-As I mentioned earlier, the bitterness of these berries means a sweeter fruit is preferable to mix into your bowl.
+As with any recipe you want to thicken, you want to make sure you have as little liquid as possible.
+Also considering the bitterness of these berries, I like adding some extra fruit into the blend.
 I love mixing pineapple, mango and bananas along with the acai berries.
 This recipe for blueberry acai bowls is also loaded with (you guessed it) blueberries!
 The banana sweetens the bowl while adding potassium and fibre, while the blueberries offer up additional health benefits.

 Blueberries are also considered a “superfood” when it comes to fruit since they are extremely low in calories and carbs, but pack a nutrient punch.
 They have shown to reduce the risk of heart disease and are the antioxidant king.
 Studies have shown blueberries to reduce damage to DNA meaning the risk of cancer and aging decreases dramatically.
 These fruits also can help maintain brain function and memory.
 So my question is: do you need any other reasons to eat blueberries?!